CEI-lab/ECE3400-2017-teamAlpha/README.md

 * We found the [http://lmgtfy.com/?q=arduino+analog+write Arduino website] to be incredibly helpful.
 * Also, this [https://playground.arduino.cc/Main/ShowInfo code] allows you to diagnose your Arduino Uno.
 Here, you can see how fast a clock cycle really is, how long a conversion takes, etc.

+# Lab 2 Signal Processing

+Buzzer and IR?

+# Lab 3 Wireless Communication

+# Lab 4 Digital Logic

+//Goal:// Output data from an Arduino through an FPGA to a screen driver.

+We worked in two sub-teams.
+Team 1 sent data from the Arduino to the FPGA and converted this to something that made sense on the screen - in our case a 2 by 2 array of bits.
+Team 2 displayed the 2 by 2 array on the screen and continuously updated it.
+By the end of the lab, we merged the two codes into one, such that we could flip a bit on the Arduino side, and see the change on the screen.
+In the future we will extend this to work with a full maze layout.
+Fyi: Consider how to efficiently implement this so that it doesn't take up too much space on the FPGA.
+And not too many pins either.
+Serial or parallel?

+//Lab, team 1://

+//Lab, team 2://

+We were given a library to drive the screen: VGA_DRIVER_driver(.reset, .clock, .pixel_color_in, .